-Donnelly-Moreno, Loretta.
-(2021).
-Timby's Fundamental Nursing Skills & Concepts, 12th ed.
+Donnelly-Moreno, LA and Timby, BK (2021).
+Fundamental Nursing Skills & Concepts, 12th ed.
 Philadelphia, PA: Wolters Kluwer.
+(THIS BOOK IS USED BOTH SEMESTERS)

 The grading policy for Fundamentals I is consistent with the grading policy of the School of Practical Nursing.
 A student must achieve 80 or above in theory, complete all lab skills check offs with 100% competency and show an adequate performance of all core competencies to pass Fundamentals of Nursing I and make satisfactory academic progress and progress in the program to Fundamentals of Nursing II.